sulu/sulu-sales/README.md

     shop_email_confirmation_to: ~ # Defines an extra recipient for confirmation email
     send_email_confirmation_to_customer: false # Defines if a confirmation mail should be sent to customer
 ```

+#### Pdf templates dynamically

+The `dynamically` pdf template can be configured easily.
+That way it is possible to dynamically change the look of the
+pdf generated from a given order object.
+To add even more flexibility it is possible to configure the
+`dynamically_base` template which is the template, that will be extended by `dynamically`.
+Like: *dynamically extends
+dynamically_base*.

+Since there are defaults specified and default templates exist in the bundle, it is not strictly necessary to configure
+those parameters.

 #### Pdf response type